Why Kids Need Recess

 Physical activity feeds the brain.
 Thanks to advances in brain research, we now know that most of the brain is activated during physical activity—much more so than while sedentary.
 Movement increases the capacity (and possibly even the number) of blood vessels in the brain.
 This expedites the delivery of oxygen, water and glucose (“brain food”), thereby optimizing the brain’s performance.
 Furthermore, numerous studies have shown that students who are physically active improve their academic performance, achieve higher test scores and demonstrate a better attitude toward school.

 There is one more reason recess should not be withheld from children as punishment: It doesn’t work.
 Experimental studies and anecdotal evidence point out that in any given school, it’s generally the same children who tend to have their recess withheld, indicating that the threat is ineffective.
 And, as Eric Jensen, author of several books on brain-based learning, tells us, remaining seated for periods longer than 10 minutes “reduces our awareness of physical and emotional sensations and increases fatigue,” resulting in reduced concentration and discipline problems.
 Demanding that children move less and sit more is counterproductive.
 Research, and our own common sense, tells us we should be doing the opposite.

 About the Author:

 Rae Pica is a children’s physical activity specialist and the author of 18 books for teachers and parents.
-Her blog, The Pica Perspective, is at raepica.com.
+You can find her blog and more articles at raepica.com.
 You can hear her interviews with experts in the fields of education, child development and the neurosciences at bamradionetwork.com.

 This article appeared in Pathways to Family Wellness magazine, Issue #25.